 “Everyone in Maine has a front door, but very few people use them,” Laurel says.
 “In fact, lots of people don’t even have a walkway that goes to the front door because everyone knows to come in the back entrance.”

-Here’s how the back of the house looks now, all fresh and purty:
+Here’s how the New Englander looks now, all fresh and purty: